TunayAdaKaracan/dev-system/README.md

 # Picotron Dev System
 This is a modified system of Picotron.
 It is designed for [Arc System Loader](https://github.com/TunayAdaKaracan/arc-system-loader) but can be used as a standalone system.
 This system is recommended to be base system for forks.
-Uses

 ## Arc System Loader Installation
 1. If not installed, install arc system loader.